Flotsam and Jetsam (band): 2013–2014: No Place For Disgrace 2014

-No Place For Disgrace featured guest musicians Mark Simpson, Chris Poland and Tory Edwards.
+No Place For Disgrace 2014 featured guest musicians Mark Simpson, Chris Poland and Tory Edwards.
 In June 2013, the band headlined at the Warriors of Metal Festival in Columbus Ohio.

 Flotsam and Jetsam embarked on a 29-date European tour with Sepultura, Legion of the Damned and Mortillery.
 The tour kicked off on February 7, 2014, in Bochum, Germany.

-Flotsam toured Europe 4 times in 2014 with a total of 40 shows in all.
+The band toured Europe four times in 2014 with a total of 40 shows in all.
 Returning home from Europe on August 11, the band planned to start writing for a new release in 2015.
 Michael Spencer and Steve Conley would be involved this time in the process.
 Spencer had written some material previously in 1987 that he took with him after his departure.
 Flotsam used at some of the archive material from Spencer.